This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add melted butter, an egg yolk, and vanilla and mix well.
+- Add the melted butter, egg yolk, and vanilla.
+Mix well.

 - Fold in the chopped walnuts.